Asserati/favMovies/README.md

 - go to /favMovies-main/apps/api and in the terminal enter "npm run dev"

-The working and good looking site should be found on http://localhost:5173/
+If everything goes well - the working and good looking site should be found on http://localhost:5173/

 Thank you, for your review.